wangerekaharun/StreamComposeAttachments/README.md

 )
 ```

 This is a message with an attachment that contains a password.
-You pass the password through the `extraData` attribute.
-By default, the SDK doesn't know how to render this attachment.
+You pass the password through the `extraData` property.
+By default, the SDK doesn't know how to render this attachment content.

-To render this, first create a view that shows your password.
-In this case it'll be a composable.
+To render this, you'll start by creating a composable that shows your password.
 Here's how the code looks like:

 ```kotlin
 // 1